-The concrete outputs from the TeMo project consist of a Handbook (to be published both in English and Russian), a Technical Specification, the aforementioned Presentation Tool, a User Manual to the Presentation Tool, ESPON deliveries, and a range of dissemination activities of the system to relevant stakeholders.
-Several of these outputs have already been developed during the course of the project so far, and all of them will continue as the end of the project is nearing.
+The concrete outputs from the TeMo project consist of a Summary publication of the monitoring system (published both in English and Russian), the aforementioned Presentation Tool, a User Manual to the Presentation Tool, ESPON deliveries (including technical specifications of the monitoring system), and a range of dissemination activities of the system to relevant stakeholders.
+Last, but not least, one output is also a database (delivered to the ESPON Database) of variables and indicators of the monitoring system.